-The Employer shall allocate a minimum of \$3,000.00 per calendar year of this Agreement to reimburse the Union for any costs incurred in obtaining training and developing a Critical Incident Stress Management Team and Peer Support Program for bargaining unit members.
-Allocated funds for this Agreement shall be prorated for calendar year 2020 from the effective date of this agreement (e.g., Sept-Dec: \$1,000).
-Funds not used in a given calendar year shall be forfeit.
+The Employer shall allocate a minimum of \$3,000.00 per calendar year of this Agreement for training and developing a Critical Incident Stress Management Team and Peer Support Program for Maricopa Ambulance employees.
+Allocated funds for this Agreement shall be prorated for calendar year 2024 from the effective date of this agreement (e.g., Sept-Dec: \$1,000).
+Funds not used in a given calendar year shall be forfeited.